 Ductless split systems are ideal for homes with no existing ductwork.
 One outside unit can provide treated air to as many as four indoor units, and each unit can be regulated with its own thermostat for precise, zoned climate control.
 The efficiency of ductless systems ranges from good to excellent, so they are a great option for reducing energy use and costs.
 The disadvantages of ductless split systems are that they aren’t suitable for extremely cold climates and they don’t offer the spectrum of options you get with standard split systems.
 They are also visible within the space.

 A packaged system is manufactured with all the major components in one large cabinet.
 They are most popular in homes without basements.
-Packaged units are always installed outdoors.
+Packaged units are permanently installed outdoors.
 All packaged systems contain a blower to force treated air into the home and draw untreated air into the system.
 The method of treating the air varies with the type of packaged unit:

 Single Zone, with Gas Boiler and Packaged DX